dawiddawidowski/plant_project_LMNH_CC/README.md

 # LNHM Plant Sensor Project

 ## Project Description
-This project contains an ETL pipeline for the Liverpool National History Museum (LNHM) to monitor the health of the plants over time.
+This project contains a Python ETL pipeline for the Liverpool National History Museum (LNHM) to monitor the health of the plants over time.
 Data is extracted from an API streaming live readings from an array of sensors setup to monitor the health of the plants.

 The project deliverables are:
 - A full data pipeline, hosted in the cloud.